Jaak/dungeon_crawler/README.md

-# dungeon_crawler
+# Dungeon Crawler

-Download WoW leaderboard data and analyse it
+Download WoW leaderboard data and analyse it.
+Work in progress and currently only contains code for analysis.